Mini-split systems are becoming widely popular. And while these systems can last over 20 years, they still need repairs every now and then.

 Leaks are a common issue with any air conditioner.
 While you can always just keep refilling your mini-split, it won’t solve the issue long-term and will end up costing you more money than necessary.

-It’s important to make sure that your mini-split unit has the right amount of voltage or that can cause serious damage to the system.
+It’s important to make sure that your mini-split unit has the right amount of voltage.
+If not, that can cause serious damage to the system.

 If your mini-split doesn't have power, it could be a simple breaker switch, or possibly an electrical problem that would need to be addressed by a service technician.